 I image from my terrace on the 12th floor of a condo in Bedok area, Singapore.
-Despite not being the optimal location in terms of local seeing control, this is a quite convenient solution since I only have to take the telescope outside a room avoiding transportation by car or other means.
+Despite not being the optimal location in terms of local seeing control, this is a quite convenient solution since I only have to take the telescope outside a room avoiding transportation by car or by other means.
 Weather is quite unstable with clouds frequently passing over and a relatively clear night can become cloudy and vice versa in a matter of minutes, so this arrangement avoids lots of frustration.

 I use an Ioptron CEM60 mount, ideal for low latitude setups thanks to its clever design.
 I find this mount remarkably good in terms of performances/price ratio, to the point I do not really miss more expensive mounts I used in the past.

 The Optical tube is a Celestron 9.25, a surprisingly good optics I had a chance to have tested on a optical bench confirming an excellent optical quality, fully diffraction limits once properly collimated.
 It is also quite lightweight.
 I modified the OTA back cell to add a cooling fan system (Tempest by Deep space products) in order to reduce the acclimating time and flocked internally the tube (Protostar FlockBoard) to reduce reflections and improve contrast.